Kidapt/kidaptive-sdk-js/README.md

 #### KidaptiveSdk.learnerManager.selectActiveLearner(providerLearnerId:string)

 This method selects the active learner.
-If calling `selectActiveLearner` fails for any reason, the active learner will still be set to its previous value.

 An active learner is cached in local storage.
 If the local storage is retained, the learner and user will be available and logged in when the SDK is re-initialized, even after a complete restart of the browser.
 Calling [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) or [KidaptiveSdk.learnerManager.logout()](#kidaptivesdklearnermanagerlogout) will result in this local storage cache being cleared.

 If `authMode` is configured to `server`, then the learner must be a learner specified in the learner array which is passed in the `userObject` in the [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) call.
+If calling `selectActiveLearner` fails for any reason, the active learner will still be set to its previous value.

 If the `authMode` is configured to `client`, then the learner will be selected or created if it does not already exist.
 The `selectActiveLearner` call can fail if you have previously called [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) and the learner you are trying to select is not associated with that user.

 When `authMode` is configured to `client` and you call [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) prior to calling `selectActiveLearner`, the learner will be selected or created for that given user.
 You can create multiple learners for a single user this way.
 If you call [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) the user that you set will still be logged in.
 To fully log the learner and user out, you must call [KidaptiveSdk.learnerManager.logout()](#kidaptivesdklearnermanagerlogout).
+If calling `selectActiveLearner` fails for any reason, the active learner will still be set to its previous value.

 When `authMode` is configured to `client` and you do not call [KidaptiveSdk.learnerManager.setUser()](#kidaptivesdklearnermanagersetuseruserobjectobject) prior to calling `selectActiveLearner`, the learner will be selected or created under a user that is mapped specifically to that learner.
 If you call `selectActiveLearner` again, it will log the existing user and learner out, equivalent to calling [KidaptiveSdk.learnerManager.logout()](#kidaptivesdklearnermanagerlogout), and the new learner will be selected or created under a user that is mapped specically to that learner.
 If you call [KidaptiveSdk.learnerManager.clearActiveLearner()](#kidaptivesdklearnermanagerclearactivelearner) the user tied to that learner will also be logged out.